seymaguleryuz/radical-group.github.io/README.md

 use Jekyll to run our Github page.
 We welcome other people to contribute to our site not just lab members.
 Feel free to fork and create pull-requests!

+This site is based on a clone of [KordingLab.github.io](https://github.com/KordingLab/KordingLab.github.io)

 ## Run the page locally